 The HRA will deny assistance if any member of the household is currently engaged in the use of illegal drugs, including medical marijuana.
-[Memorandum from Sandra B. Henriquez, Assistant Secretary for Public and Indian Housing, 2011, Medical Marijuana Use In Public Housing and Housing Choice Voucher Programs]
+[Memorandum from Sandra B. Henriquez, Assistance Secretary for Public and Indian Housing, 2011, Medical Marijuana Use in Public Housing and Housing Choice Voucher Programs]

-Currently engaged in is defined as any use of illegal drugs during the previous three months unless the applicant is currently enrolled in and fully compliant with treatment.
+Currently engaged in is defined as any use of illegal drugs during the previous three months.